 Vaquero Taquero 5th & Congress right outside the Mexic-Arte Musem.
 M-F 7am to 10:30.
 Corn tortillas are vegan and there is a vegan potato and serrano breakfast taco on the menu.

-Chi’Lantro BBQ, Korean BBQ trailer, has a fab tofu taco for 2 dollars.
-Location changes daily, you can also follow them on twitter.
+Chi’Lantro BBQ, Multiple Locations 823 Congress Avenue.
+Korean BBQ trailers and restaurants has a fab tofu taco for 2 dollars.
+You can also follow them on twitter.
 Will probably be open until at least 2am during the weekend.
 They have a vegan and GF cheat sheet you can ask for as well.

 Chipotle-801 Congress Chain no longer owned by McDonald’s.
 Vegan items include rice, black beans, fajita veggies, salsa, and guacamole, the Pinto beans no longer contain bacon.
 Open 11-5